iham/cardgameapp/Steps.md

 *Implementing Hashcode for PERSON to match DEALER and PLAYER was not that trivial.*

 ## Step 3 - Abstract and implement Deck and Card
 Make "Deck" a separated class to create "Card"s.
+Card

 ### Features Used
- - switch/case for values asociated with ranks
+ - switch/case for values asociated with ranks in game
  - new types
    - Deck
    - Card